 In Opie Snow's Lilith series, Lilith is a primal, almost purely elemental force, which perhaps, viewed from the perspective of a woman artist, is neither desirable or wicked, but hurt, or possessed of enormous vitality, or both.

 Here is Kiki Smith's Lilith - almost spider like, she observes from the wall, her eyes regarding the viewer with the clarity of a creature banished to the shadows, the hidden places, a creature of pain, pathos, fear and loneliness.

 In Mark Rothko's "Rites of Lilith", I have always felt he spoke of the the desolation of that harsh and hidden landscape within the collective unconscious Lilith has been banned to.

+But there is hope today for Lilith, who is increasingly refusing to be hidden, punished, and scapegoated in many sectors of society.
+She is rising again, full-bodied and well-lit within the spirits of women and the collective evolving psyche of humanity.
 Here, for example, is a painting by Mariam Zakarian called "The Lilith Effect".
 The artist has an entirely positive view of Lilith…..the rising Earth Serpent and the Goddess seem to be generative indeed, a virtual cornucopia.

 And of course, the Lilith Faire.

 Blake, William, The Night of Enitharmon's Joy, 1795

 Gimbutas, Marija, The Language of the Goddess: Unearthing the Hidden Symbols of Western Civilization, 1989, Thames & Hudson, NY